Carney's Davos speech was a sales pitch

 I'm sorry... okay so, here he's taking a direct dig at Karl Marx's phrase, "Workers of the world unite; you have nothing to lose but your chains".
 That phrase is considered the essence of Marx's communist ideology, it's his call to solidarity among the working class.
 Also important to note Marx is the Capitalist Anti-Christ.

 So now he's tied a line between communism and the working class, and he's saying anyone who ever believed in "workers of the world unite" was living a lie.
-So, unionizers, union workers, and advocates for blue collar workers – he's comparing them to communists, and disregarding them.
+So, unionizers, union workers, and advocates for the blue collar class – he's comparing them to communists, and disregarding them.

 This is the part I started to feel quite icky.